dasistwas/eu_einvoice/README.md

 - Total Advance
 - Outstanding Amount

 [1] The correct taxable amount is only available starting from ERPNext v16.
-For earlier versions we currently have to approximate it, which can lead to rounding errors.
+For earlier versions we currently have to approximate it, which comes with a small error margin.

 ### Purchase Invoice